MrXavier/Reports/README.md

 ## Additional Technologies

-**Database:** H2database embeded in the application.
+**Database:** H2 database embeded in the application.
 The database is created during the startup of the application.
 In the end of the execution the database is deleted.

 **Tests:** The tests are defined as use case of the Junit.
 The tests of rest services have: Spring Web MVC for mock of the web infrastructure; JsonPath e hamcrest are used for access and assertions in the Json content.
 The tests have been made available in the structure: src/test/java.